Research

 All necessary authorizations from the competent French authorities have been obtained to conduct this clinical trial.

-This collaboration strengthens the potential impact of the trial and ensures access to expertise in neuro-intensive care.
+This collaboration strengthens the potential impact of the trial and guarantees access to expertise in neuro-intensive care.

-Thanks to this progress, Caen Normandie University Hospital demonstrates its commitment to supporting research in neurology.
+Thanks to this advance, the Caen Normandy University Hospital demonstrates its commitment to supporting research in neurology.

-The clinical ultrasound data collected in this study will open new opportunities for the research and development of innovative medical solutions.
+The clinical ultrasound data collected in this study will open up new opportunities for research and development of innovative medical solutions.

 Published on July 16, 2024